 Still take counsel from your faithful friend—

-Seek out misfortune willingly:
+Seek your misfortune willingly:

-What in this kingdom do you prize most,
+What in this kingdom do you prize most?

-Offer this to our immortal host.
+Offer it to the immortal host.

 This ring is what I hold most dear.

 I will pledge my ring to the Furies

 And hope that it quells all my worries.”